Fast Quantum Algorithms for Trace Distance Estimation: Acknowledgment

 \section{Acknowledgment}

 We would like to thank John Wright for explaining the quantum algorithms for quantum state certification in \cite{BOW19}.
 We would like to thank Andr{\'{a}}s Gily{\'{e}}n and Alexander Poremba for communication regarding the related work \cite{GP22}.
-We would like to thank Yupan Liu for pointing out the $\mathsf{BQP}$-completeness of pure-mixed fidelity estimation shown in \cite{ARSW21}.
+We would like to thank Yupan Liu for pointing out the $\mathsf{BQP}$-completeness of pure-mixed fidelity estimation shown in \cite{RASW23}, and pointing out the related work \cite{CCC19} which conjectured that low-rank trace distance estimation is in $\mathsf{BQP}$.
 We would like to thank Ansis Rosmanis for pointing out that, given purified access, the SWAP test \cite{BCWdW01} can estimate the fidelity between pure quantum states within additive error $\varepsilon$ using $O\rbra*{1/\varepsilon}$ queries equipped with quantum amplitude estimation \cite{BHMT02}.
 We would like to thank Mark M.\ Wilde for helpful comments.

-QW was supported by the MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) grants No. JPMXS0120319794.
-ZZ was supported by the Sydney Quantum Academy, NSW, Australia.
+Qisheng Wang was supported by the MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) grants \mbox{No.~JPMXS0120319794}.
+Zhicheng Zhang was supported by the Sydney Quantum Academy, Sydney, NSW, Australia.